The more I learn, the more I’m humbled by how little I know

 Canon 400 f/2.8 IS USM - The Grand Daddy of Sports & Wildlife Lenses

-I still pinch myself every time I see this lens in the camera bag.
+I still pinch myself every time I see this lens in our camera bag.

 This baby was a dream of ours for so long, that I never thought we'd actually own it.
 But around Christmas time, someone was selling it off for a price I couldn't refuse, and we became the proud owner of one of the most coveted lenses in the Canon line up.